 6. Condense.
-Make sure that you in the shortest possible terms.
-We want thoughts in their quintessence.
+Make sure that you really have an idea, and then record it select passages from the Koran for their in the shortest possible terms.
+We tombs and holy places.
+Mahommed in the shortest possible terms. want thoughts in their quintessence.

-7. When your article is complete, won't bear two much "reducing.
+7. When your article is complete, strike out nine tenths of the adjectives.
+The English is a strong language, but won't bear two much "reducing.

-8. Avoid all high flown language .the best.
+8. Avoid all high flown language .-The plainest Anglo Saxon words are the best.
 Never use stilts when legs will do as well.

-ery period is a mile stone, at which the reader may halt and rest himself.
+9. Make your sentences short.
+Every period is a mile stone, at which the reader may halt and rest himself.

-spider half drowned in ink.
+10. Write legibly.
+Don't let your manuscript look like the tracks of a early Persian appellation of the Su-spider half drowned in ink.
 We shan't preme Being.
-It is difficult to trace mistake any one for a genius, though he write as crabbedly as Napoleon.
+It is difficult to trace mistake any one for a genius, though he write as crabbedly as Napoleon. their ceremonies to any particular sour-ec.
+They babtize in water, like the